Abandoned House Great Blasket Island

 Choose outfits that are interchangeable.
 For example, choose a blazer that matches a specific skirt or pants and do the same with accessories.

 I rely on a packing list so that I don’t forget anything.
 Packing wrinkle-free clothing is also a major plus.
-Finally, tightly roll your clothing and place it in your bag, which will give you more room.
+Finally, tightly roll your clothing and place it in your bag, which will give you more room, or you could use packing cubes – these are the ones that I use myself.

 Read More: Packing Tips for Traveling to Ireland on a Budget